 Bluehost offers bonus features such as additional marketing credits and free consultant time with someone who will help set things up for you.
 Their onboarding is more focused on beginners than HostGator.

-If you are are a small business who doesn’t need/want nitty-gritty features, then Bluehost will be a better fit on features for you.
+If you are a small business that doesn’t need/want nitty-gritty features, then Bluehost will be a better fit on features for you.
 If you want to experiment and want access to more advanced features, then HostGator will be a better fit on features for you.

 The core job of a web host goes beyond simply storing and delivering files to your website visitors.
 You’ll also want your web host to deliver the files quickly.

 There are a lot of factors that go into website speed, and many times you cannot blame a slow website on a slow host (e.g., even the most powerful engine cannot go Zero to 60mph in 5 seconds if it’s pulling a massive boat ).

 That said – server speed is still critical.
 There’s not really a good way for non-network engineers to measure server speed between hosts (since again, lots of factors).